-BharatNet Project is the world’s largest rural broadband connectivity programme using Optical fiber.
+BharatNet Project is the world’s largest rural broadband connectivity programme using Optical fibre.
 It is implemented by Bharat Broadband Network Limited (BBNL) – a special purpose vehicle under the Telecom Ministry and is the Government of India’s ambitious rural internet connectivity programme.
-The topic comes under the GS-II Indian Polity syllabus of the IAS Exam and this article will provide you relevant facts about it.
+The topic comes under the GS-II Indian Polity syllabus of the IAS Exam and this article will provide you with relevant facts about it.

 |To complement your preparation for UPSC 2021, check the following links:|

 An expert committee reviewed the National Optic Fiber Network (NOFN) and proposed a modified project called BharatNet.
 It has subsumed all the ongoing and proposed broadband network projects.
 The project is being executed by BSNL, RailTel, and Power Grid and is being funded by the Universal Service Obligation Fund (USOF).